opsgang/slack-api-lambda-example/README.md

 # slack-api-lambda-example

-> Go binary deployed as a lambda.
+> Go binary deployed as an AWS lambda.
 > Determines who is the funniest member of a channel, by totalling
 > the number of amused reactions each member's comments received
 > and publicising the victor back on the channel.